 The term pastéis de nata is Portuguese for “cream pastries.”
-Pastéis is the plural form of the word for pastry, so if you hear or see pastel de nata instead, it’s just referring to one pastry instead of several.
+Pastéis is the plural form of the word for pastry.
+So if you hear or see pastel de nata instead, it’s simply referring to one custard tart instead of several.

 After the Liberal Revolution of 1820, the monks were faced with a problem.
-Religious institutions throughout Portugal were being shut down and no longer had funding.
-To bring in some extra cash, they started selling pastéis de Belém to the public.
+Religious institutions throughout Portugal no longer had funding and were shutting down.
+To bring in some extra cash, they started selling custard tarts to the public.

 Eventually, the monastery closed anyway, at which point the monks sold the recipe to the local sugar refinery.
 Sensing the gold mine they had on their hands, the refinery’s owners opened the Fábrica de Pastéis de Belém in 1837… and the rest is history.

 Pastéis de nata are certainly a simple pleasure: buttery pastry, creamy custard, and not much else.
-However, it takes much more effort and expertise than one might expect to achieve the ideal pastel.
+However, it takes much more effort and expertise than one might expect to achieve the ideal Portuguese custard tart.